 Can I pipe with this cream cheese frosting?

 ABSOLUTELY!
 So the trick to getting a firm enough consistency is using cold, firm cream cheese (not the spreadable type).
-This will give you a nice pipeable consistency.
+This will give you a nice pipeable consistency that’s great for cakes and cupcakes.

 If it’s really hot where you live, and your frosting is starting to soften up after some time, simply place it back into the fridge for about 30 minutes, and then rewhip it.
 It should be back at a nice pipeable consistency.